National Electrical Code Articles and Information |

 - All types of conduit must be supported.
 This has a specific meaning, and you can find specific requirements in the NEC.
 But here are two rules of thumb.
 First, use only straps, clamps, and other mounting hardware designed for that specific type of raceway.
 Second, use these to securely fasten the raceway in place.
 You can find the exact minimum distance in the article for that type of raceway, but as a rule of thumb every three feet makes for a secure and aesthetic installation.

-- Refer 300.17 for raceway fill requirements.
+- Refer to 300.17 for raceway fill requirements.
 While you can use the NEC tables in Chapter 9 and/or go through a series of calculations, the easiest way to do this today is to use a Conduit Fill app on your phone.
 Summit Electric has such an app, see them at www.summit.com.